-8. The housing market is on the rise
+7. The housing market is on the rise.

 It’s a good time to buy in New Braunfels!
-Home appreciation is up 38.9% in the last 12 months, and the median home price is around $210k.
+Home appreciation is up, and the median home price is around $282k.
 Overall, now is a great time to invest in New Braunfels real estate.

-9. It’s a great place to raise a family
+8. It’s a great place to raise a family.

 Several neighborhoods in New Braunfels practically scream “idyllic family home.”
-Landa Park Highlands, Hunter, and Castle Ridge all offer beautiful houses, friendly neighbors, and spacious yards.
-Additionally, The McKenna Children’s Museum always has fun and interactive exhibits to enjoy, and the Snake Farm is a great way for children to learn about the wildlife in the area.
+Landa Park Highlands, Havenwood at Hunter's Crossing, and Castle Ridge all offer beautiful houses, friendly neighbors, and spacious yards.
+Additionally, the local schools boast top-notch education and strong college readiness skills.

-10. It’s a good place to be a young adult
+9. It’s a good place to be a young adult.